fishbrightwise/dap_artificial_dj/README.md

     - Spotify 600K dataset from https://www.kaggle.com/datasets/yamaerenay/spotify-dataset-19212020-600k-tracks?resource=download.
     - Emotion Detection dataset from https://www.kaggle.com/datasets/praveengovi/emotions-dataset-for-nlp/data.
     - The Recommender Engineering/construction notebooks from https://drive.google.com/file/d/1DpacejAJOdlkdyyo1u7Fs9fMGWNE0fYO/view?usp=sharing.
+    Also, obtain the necessary keys from Spotify from the links below.

 2. Add the .csv files into the "data" folder and the notebooks into the main folder.

-3. Run "0.1_data extraction.ipynb" from top to bottom on python with an environment kernel. tracks_with_genres.csv should be craeted in the "data" folder.
+3. Run "0.1_data extraction.ipynb" from top to bottom on python with an environment kernel.
+Input the spotify information accordingly where needed. "tracks_with_genres.csv" should be craeted in the "data" folder.
 This should generate "tracks_with_genres_&_language.csv" file in the "data" folder.

 4. Run "0.2_clustering.ipynb" from top to bottom to generate "tracks_with_genres_lang_emotion.csv" file in the "data" folder.